A Breath of Fresh Air: CA’s Air Exchange and Filtering

 When we hear about air exchange rates inside any building, it’s usually talking about fresh air changes per hour.

-“So this room has a given volume in terms of its height, length and width, and there’s a certain volume of air in this space,” Scharfenberg said.
+“So this room has a given volume in terms of its height, length and width, and there’s a certain volume of air in this space,” says Scharfenberg.
 “With our air conditioning systems, we are constantly bringing in fresh air to replace air in this room numerous times in a given hour.”

 Nearly ⅓ of air flowing into CA’s fitness facilities at any given time is fresh outside air, Scharfenberg reports.